-Builder Registration Rules for New Construction (Read This Before You Tour)
+Builder Registration Rules for New Construction Read This Before You Tour

-If you want buyer protection, the safest move is simple: get protected before your first builder contact.
+If you want buyer protection, the safest move is simple: get protected before your first builder contact.If you want buyer protection, the safest move is simple: get protected before your first builder contact.

 What “Builder Registration” Means

-Builders typically use registration to decide:
+Builders typically use registration to determine:

 This is not a universal legal rule across all builders and states—it’s a builder policy that can affect your options and leverage.